Party for Democracy and Peace (2025): History

-The party was formed on 24 February 2020 by the merger of three parties—Bareunmirae Party, New Alternatives and Party for Democracy and Peace.
-Ten days before, all three parties agree to be merged and re-founded as a new party.

-Originally, the party was planned to be formed as the Democratic Unified Party (민주통합당) on 17 February.
-However, on the day of the agreement, the Bareunmirae President Sohn Hak-kyu showed his objection.
-In addition, on 18 February, the National Election Commission did not allow the upcoming party to use the name as it sounds similar to the extra-parliamentary United Democratic Party.

-All three parties then again signed the agreement after the leaderships of all of them decided to resign on 20 February.
-On 24 February, 3 parties were finally merged and officially re-founded with the current name.

-It lost all seats in the 2020 election.
+On 14 February, the Bareunmirae Party, New Alternatives, and Party for Democracy and Peace parties agreed to merge and form a new party.
+Their intended name was the Democratic Unified Party (민주통합당), unveiled on 17 February, but Bareunmirae leader Sohn Hak-kyu objected.
+The name was scrapped the following day after the National Election Commission barred its use, citing its similarity to the extra-parliamentary United Democratic Party.
+The agreement was reaffirmed with the new name Minsaeng ("People's Livelihood").
+The party was formally founded on 24 February 2020.

+The party had twenty seats at the time of the 2020 legislative election but failed to retain any.

 In the 2021 by-elections, the party President Lee Su-bong contested for the Seoul mayorship.
 Despite having less support than the Democratic and People Power Party candidates, he was able to appear on television debates, as the predecessor Bareunmirae Party's candidate received 19.55% of the vote in the previous mayoral election.
 He received 0.23% of the vote, far behind the Democratic and People Power Party candidates.

 On 19 April 2021, the former party president Kim Jung-hwa made an announcement to quit the party, although she mentioned that she has no willingness to retire from politics.

 On 4 May 2021, Lee Su-bong was suspended from the party for a year.